 I have used this activity with children and adults from pre-intermediate level and up.
-At the end of this activity, students usually get a funny story written by at least 7 students or pairs of students from their class.
+At the end of this activity, students usually get a funny story written by at least seven students or pairs of students from their class.

 - Prepare questions for the story (see procedure below).

-- Tell the students that you they are going to write a story together.
+- Tell the students that they are going to write a story together.
 They can write in pairs or individually.

 - Tell the students what their story is going to be about and ask them a question.
 They have to write their answer on the worksheet.
 The questions should be who/what/when/where/how questions.